-Updated Information June 25, 2021: At this time, CMU has not reopened campus buildings for visitors.
 Those wishing to visit campus may schedule a self-guided walking tour through the Office of Undergraduate Admission or register for the limited in-person information sessions.
 The School of Music remains closed to guests until after the fall semester begins; you can check this website for an updated information session schedule and view our virtual tour.

-Audition and application information will be updated by August 1 and is anticipated to open August 15.
+Our application is anticipated to open by September 1.
 We are waiting for the university to update policies surrounding visitors and events before we can finalize what the Fall 2022 application process will look like, but are sharing our anticipated expectations.
 When available, it will be updated on this site and time-stamped.
-Most audition/portfolio requirements do not change from year to year, so the posted information is likely to be accurate for the Fall 2022 application process.

 Please choose your desired program of study and carefully review the audition/portfolio requirements.
-You will complete an online application for the School of Music.
-All audition and portfolio reviews will be completed virtually in 2020-2021.
+You will complete an online application for the School of Music, due December 1.
+We are anticipating a hybrid audition schedule.
 Please review your desired program of study for specific details regarding your audition/portfolio.

 December 1: School of Music application and pre-screening deadline (Flute, Piano, Tuba, Violin, Voice)

-Applicants will submit a video recording of their audition material.
+Applicants will submit a video recording.
 Please check your area for any specific recording requirements.

 Applicants are encouraged to use the best recording equipment available to them, and to carefully select the best microphone placement and recording level to reduce distortion.
 Devices such as a Zoom Handy Recorder will yield good results, and if using a phone, laptop, or tablet, an external USB microphone or microphone attachment can greatly improve the audio.
 If you do not own or have access to a quality recording device, consider checking with a local or school library, ensemble director, or teacher about borrowing one.
 Experiment with the recording process in advance, so that your recordings represent you as well as possible.